blazecolby/blazecolby.github.io/index.md

 ### Blaze Rogers

-Data scientist, scrappy, driven, and an intellectually curious individual.

 ---

 I am currently the Business Analyst for Wolf Peak International, a distribution SME, as well as the Director of Data for The Quantum Daily, the go to place for quantum computing information.
 As the Director of Data I am tasked with establishing a data strategy and implementing it through the build of database systems, the establishment of partnerships, and the implementation of data pipelines.